 - A bit more crowed than some might like, though it’s never been an issue for us

-- The handful of storage sites along the left side are no longer available (we stored out coach here in 2014 for 10 days)
+- The handful of storage sites along the west side are no longer available (we stored out coach here in 2014 for 10 days)

 Tips for staying at Palm Springs RV Resort